Additional conditions – adult offenders

 This section describes some conditions a judge might order as part of a sentence.

 Restitution is compensation to the victim for the harm caused by the crime.
 Restitution involves paying the victim for direct losses, such as damage to property.
-In a criminal case, the judge decides if the restitution is appropriate as part of the sentence and whether you are able to pay within a certain period.
+In a criminal case, the judge decides if the restitution is appropriate as part of the sentence and whether you can pay within a certain period.

 In some cases, the restitution is not paid directly to the victim, but is paid to the court, which then pays the victim.
 If you do not pay the restitution ordered, you could be charged with another offence.
 Victims can also file civil lawsuits for compensation for harm they have suffered as a result of a crime.
 Taking that step does not involve the criminal justice system.

 If you have been ordered to pay restitution, you may wish to contact the Restitution Program to inquire about assistance with payment information, payment planning or payment reminders.
-For eligible restitution orders, the Restitution Program can facilitate payments (online, cheque or cash payments are accepted) and provide statements of restitution payment.
+For eligible restitution orders, the Restitution Program can facilitate payments (online, cheque or cash) and provide statements of restitution payment.
 Participating in the Restitution Program eliminates the need to contact the victim directly to pay restitution.

 Do you have an unpaid restitution order?